samothx/NNToolkit/README.md

 - Support for linear regression Problems

 I will update this project while the courses I am hearing progress and add more advanced features.

+## Example Code

+Currently in main.py.
+More examples will follow..

 ## Test Cases
 Current test cases are rather simple self-generated input.
 I have managed to get the network to learn the